 Attention :

-the plates are fixed with very small screws (the screws could be damaged during dismantling and the openings in the door could become larger, they would then no longer allow the screws to play their role) this dismantling must therefore be carried out with precaution.
+The plates are fixed with small screws.
+Over the course of assembly and disassembly, the openings in the door can grow, no longer allowing the screws to play their role.
+Any dismantling must therefore be carried out with care.

-If the objects are not dismantled: We recommend that you protect your door well, if you want to use a cleaning cream and wax. (especially if the door is raw wood, without paint or varnish)
+If the objects are not dismantled: we recommend protecting your door well when using a cleaning cream or wax (especially if the door is made of raw wood, without paint or varnish).

 Description

 The raw brass is polished manually, to obtain the brilliance and the reflection of the mirror.
-It receives by electrolysis a deposit of copper, nickel, chromium and 24 carat gold.
+It then receives by electrolysis a deposit of copper, then nickel, chromium and finally a layer of 24 carat gold.

 What happens over time